 The effects of being deemed inside IR35 from April 6th 2021

-Currently, in the private sector if a contractor deems that their engagement is inside IR35, they must undertake the deemed calculation which allows a 5% deduction for general expenses from the fee billed on that engagement in a particular tax year.
+The original Intermediaries legislation as it applied in the private sector until April 2021, mean that if a contractor who deem that their engagement is inside IR35, they were required to undertake the deemed calculation which allowed a 5% deduction for general expenses from the fee billed on that engagement in a particular tax year.

-It also enables the contractor to claim a tax deductions that an employee could claim, such as subscriptions and protective equipment as well as personal pension contributions.
+It also enabled the contractor to claim those tax deductions which an employee can claim, such as professional subscriptions and protective equipment, as well as for personal pension contributions.

-The remainder is then taxed and must include Employers’ National Insurance contributions and then the employees’ NIC and PAYE tax deductions that an employee would suffer.
-The detail of how the calculation is made can be found here: https://www.gov.uk/guidance/how-to-calculate-the-deemed-employment-payment
+The remainder was then taxed and included Employers’ National Insurance contributions and then the employees’ NIC and PAYE tax deductions that an employee would suffer.
+The detail of how the calculation is made – as it still applies for inside engagements when the end client is a small company or based wholly overseas – can be found here: https://www.gov.uk/guidance/how-to-calculate-the-deemed-employment-payment

 If your role requires you to travel on behalf of the role, for example travelling from the end client’s site to another site for their business, then these costs can be claimed over and above the 5% general deduction.

-From April 2021, the private sector will fall into line with the public sector and the 5% general allowance is removed and all that can be claimed is what an employee could claim on their tax return.
-This would include subscriptions, protective clothing, pension contributions and expenses incurred in the fulfilment of your role.
+From April 2021, the private sector fell into line with the public sector and the 5% general allowance was removed, so that all that can be claimed is what an employee could claim on their tax return in fulfilment of their role and as noted above.

 These could, with agreement be reimbursed by the end client, otherwise you will have to claim those – including pension contributions – via your income tax self-assessment return.